chinjouli/harp/README.md

 export GEMINI_API_KEY=...                 # default judge
 ```

-Two domain experts need artifacts that are not on PyPI or Hugging Face — a CoughKit checkout for health, a CSER checkpoint for emotion.
-Both are optional; see [`extract/README.md`](extract/README.md).

 Run all commands from the repo root.
+Two optional domain experts need artifacts that are not on PyPI or Hugging Face — a CoughKit checkout, a CSER checkpoint; see [`extract/README.md`](extract/README.md).

-## Pipeline
+### Pipeline

 ```bash
 # 1. extract: diarization + ASR + embeddings, then domain labels